DianabasiRobinson/School_District_Analysis/README.md

  There are insignificant changes in charter schools' performance.
 In general, replacing the ninth-grade Thomas High School scores did not significantly affect scores by school type.

 ## SUMMARY

+- The introduction of NAN is an effective way to capture inconsistencies in a dataset.
+- School spending ranges per student do not impact math and reading scores.
+- The larger the school size, the lower the test scores and percentage of overall students passing.
+Therefore, the testing scores is directly influence by School size.
+- Charter Schools performance is better than those of District Schools with higher testing scores and percentages of overall students passing.